ecmwf/aviso/user_manual.md

 * `AVISO_DEBUG`                  Enable the debug log.
 * `AVISO_QUIET`                  Suppress non-error messages from the console output.
 * `AVISO_USERNAME`               Username required by the notification server.
+* `AVISO_USERNAME_FILE`          File path containing the username required to authenticate the user.
 * `AVISO_NO_FAIL`                Suppress any error exit code.
 This is meant to be used when the application is part of of a critical chain and any error generated shall not stop the chain.
 * `AVISO_KEY_FILE`               Path to the key file required for authentication.